SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 30 May, 2024
+### 📅 Friday, 31 May, 2024
 ------
 ### Events
 ------
-- **Memorial Day (Observed)**:
-  - National holiday in the United States
-  - Honors military personnel who have died in the performance of their military duties
+- **Memorial Day (observed)**: May 31 is occasionally the date for Memorial Day when it falls on the last Monday of May.
+It is a federal holiday in the United States to honor and mourn the military personnel who have died in the performance of their military duties.
+The holiday is observed with various events such as:
-  - Typically marked by ceremonies, parades, and laying of wreaths at cemeteries
+  - Ceremonies at cemeteries and memorials
-  - Many people visit memorials and cemeteries to pay their respects
-  - Considered the unofficial start of summer
-  - Flags often flown at half-staff until noon, then raised to
+  - Flag raising and lowering to half-staff until noon
+  - Parades showcasing military
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and let your spirit soar 🌟✨🚀 Embrace the journey and spread joy like confetti 🎉❤️🌈"
+"Every sunrise 🌅 is an invitation to brighten someone's day with kindness and a smile 😊.
+Shine on!"